netbox-community/go-netbox/docs/WritableLocationRequest.md

 ### NewWritableLocationRequest

-`func NewWritableLocationRequest(name string, slug string, site int32, ) *WritableLocationRequest`
+`func NewWritableLocationRequest(name string, slug string, site SiteRequest, parent NullableInt32, ) *WritableLocationRequest`

 NewWritableLocationRequest instantiates a new WritableLocationRequest object This constructor will assign default values to properties that have it defined,